ZachMayer35/placements_teaser/README.md

 1. Run `docker-compose up -d` from the root of the project
 2. Open a browser to [http://localhost:8080](http://localhost:8080) to view the app
+3. API docs live on the `/documentation` route

 # Making Changes